tienpdx/my-favorite-places/README.md

 ## Description

 A webpage of favorite places to visit and explore.
+Check out the shop!

 ## Setup/Installation Requirements